-Similarly, films dealing with LGBT+ issues often suffer at awards season.
+Similarly, films dealing with LGBTQ+ issues often suffer at awards season.
 Carol notably missed out on a Best Picture nomination at the Academy Awards (despite fellow period love story Brooklyn making the cut) and lost out in all six of its nominations, Sean Baker’s Tangerine missed out on any major award nods despite rave reviews and a highly publicised awards campaign.

-All this suggests that despite the progress that has undoubtedly been made, those who hold the power in Hollywood are still uncomfortable with LGBT+ stories and characters.
+All this suggests that despite the progress that has undoubtedly been made, those who hold the power in Hollywood are still uncomfortable with LGBTQ+ stories and characters.
 It is encouraging, however, to learn that audiences don’t feel the same way.
 Over the past few years films like Pride, Love Is Strange and Carol have become modest successes, and while they are unlikely to enforce change on their own #LGBTSuperheroes and #GiveCaptainAmericaABoyfriend are clear signals that there is an appetite for greater diversity in mainstream cinema.
 It may not arrive as quickly as we’d hope, but like all good superhero movies, there is at least reason to hope.

 Published 8 Jun 2016

 Inspired by Todd Haynes’ Carol, explore our potted history of great films that depict gay lives on screen.